victorca25/traiNNer/README.md

 # opencv_torchvision_transform
 1) This is an opencv based rewriting of the "transforms" in torchvision package https://github.com/pytorch/vision/tree/master/torchvision/transforms.

-2) All functions depende on only cv2 and pytorh (PIL-free).
+2) All functions depend on only cv2 and pytorh (PIL-free).
 As the article(https://www.kaggle.com/vfdev5/pil-vs-opencv 18) says, cv2 is three times faster than PIL.

 3) Most functions in transforms are reimplemented, except that: